Rosh-Made/rosh-made/blog/save-the-pollinators.md

 ![](/assets/img_5470-2.jpg)

-> To sow a seed is to have hope for the future.
+> "To sow a seed is to have hope for the future".
 >
 > \- Unknown